inesp/inesp.github.io/_posts/2020-11-04-estimation-is-a-delusion.md

 **You will never be able to accurately estimate the time and effort it will take you to build a piece of software .. for as long as you keep doing new things.**

-As long as your projects don't resemble each other as your signatures do, you will not know how much effort it will take to finish a new project.

-A lot has been said and written about software estimation, but one thing is clear: **predictions of future effort are always based on the amounts of past effort**.
+It is impossible to estimate the time needed to do something you aren't familiar with it.
+If you haven't done a thing before and you don't have good statistics on how long these things usually take, what can you possibly base your estimate on?

+I know this is not the consensus among developers.
+Estimation is generally thought to be annoying, but doable.
+I've even met such devs that are very proud that _they_ can estimate projects pretty accurately.
+But then you look at research and research paints a different picture.

+Research corroborates my personal experience, namely that developers are horrendous at estimating the required effort for software changed.

 <!--more-->

+The unfortunate truth is that **predictions of future effort are always based on the amounts of past effort**.

+You can only estimate projects that you are very familiar with.
+And only when they are executed by a team you are very familiar with.
+And also only if the circumstances are such that you are also very familiar with them.

-#### The human vs the mathematical model
+## The mathematical model that shall conquer the human model

 2 distinct approaches exist for measuring the future time and effort of software development:
 - asking a human expert for her opinion or
 - building a mathematical model and condensing the requirements of the software project to only the relevant parameters

-The approaches might seem radically different, **but the 2nd one is just trying to create a formal model of the 1st one**.
+The approaches might seem rather different, **but the 2nd one is just trying to create a formal model of the 1st one**.

 It is trying to cut out the human component of software estimation.
-It is trying to reduce an expert's decision process into a relatively simple and highly portable mathematical formula.
+It is trying to reduce an expert's decision process into a relatively **simple** and highly **portable** mathematical formula.

+We want estimation to be as simple as putting in 5, 10, maybe 15 parameters and the robot must spits out the exact date that the code will be done.
+And we want the robot to be able to handle all projects, from building a web page to knitting a sweater to creating a new OS.
+And it shall work from now and till forever.

+We have this notion that whatever is human is **flawed** and **biased**.
+And everything that is from-a-computer is not flawed and not biased.
+Which is of course utter nonsense. **Many studies have shown that we have absolutely no problem building our human flaws and biases directly into computer code.**

+But still, we gravitate towards something that would transcend our mere humanity.

+## And the mathematical model that just copies humans

-While it is doing this it is also often **pretending to be searching for a law of nature, for the natural relationship between software building and time, which is independent of the organization or the customer that the project is built for or by**.
+The math model is trying to beat the human by **pretending to be searching for a law of nature, for the natural relationship between software building and time, which is independent of the organization or the customer that the project is built for or by**.

-However, the best mathematical models for software estimations are those that are **highly calibrated to the team they are measuring**.
+But then research shatters our idea of a superior robot, by proving that the best mathematical models for software estimations are those that are **highly calibrated to the team they are measuring**.

+By "calibrated" I mean that the function for calculating the required effort is fitted to data produced by this team in past projects.
+Or simpler: you need a team's statistics to be able to predict the team's future work.

+1. So, first you have to have a stable team.
+No team changes every year, no hiring no firing.
+2. And then you need to measure the team's work, categorize every task and measure the time.

+That is how you build yourself some good statistics, which you need to train your model.

-By "calibrated" I mean that the function for calculating the required effort is fitted to data produced by this team in past projects. **And so we are back to experiences.** If you have done this project before, then you will be able to estimate accurately how much effort it will take to do it again.
+**And so we are back to experiences.** If you have done this project before AND have measured it before, then you will be able to estimate accurately how much effort it will take to do it again.

-#### Life is a moving target
+## Life is a moving target

 But of course, life is a moving target.
 As you do the same thing again and again, you get better and faster at it.

-As the world around you changes: new versions of OSs, new browsers, new programming-language versions, ... you have to change too, which makes you slower again.
+As the world around you changes: new programming-language versions, new dev tool that everybody is talking about and you to apparently will have to try out, new testing requirements,  ... you have to change too, which makes you slower again.

+You can't stay static, you have to change too, but that makes you slower again.

-As you lose or gain members on your project, the effort and time needed are also changed.
-And I haven't even begun listing any big changes: like having a harassing customer, getting a disruptive team member, having to comply with a new law, ... .
+And I haven't even begun listing any big changes:

-It all boils down to whether or not you see the world as ever-unpredictable or ever-predictable.

-If it is ever predictable, then software estimation is perfectly possible and also works perfectly brilliantly.

-If, on the other hand, you see the world as ever-changing or you yourself are inclined to take on ever-changing projects, then any time or effort estimations are useless and deceiving.

-**Nobody has yet come up with a prediction system that is not based on existing past data.**
+- getting new team members, who have to be trained,
+- losing team members, who were important for certain tasks,
+- having a harassing customer, who makes you re-do your work again and again until you become passive-agressive and start spending more and more of your time thinking of clever email answers to annoying comments,
+- getting a disruptive team member, who pissed of everybody on you team, who was so very productive up until just now,
+- having to comply with a new law,
+- ... .

+It's a never ending tug of war.

+**We are trying to stabilize the world, but the world is changing under our feet.**

+**If you are a creative person, then it is even worse for your.**

+Creative people are inclined to take on ever-changing projects or to solve the same projects in ever new ways.
+Thereby never standardizing their work and thus sabotaging themselves at estimating the required effort majorly.

+So, what can we do?!

+## Why do you keep asking me for estimations?!

-## Is it even important?
+Is it even important?
+Won't a task just take however long it takes?

+What happened last time our project took 2x as long as estimated? **Nothing.** And the time before that?
+Nothing either.

-Why are people even asking this question: "How long will it take to create this piece of software"?
-Because they don't have the resources to work on this forever.
-And this is understandable.
+So, why are you even asking me: "How long will it take to create this piece of software"?

-But there is a secret message in that question as well.
-It is something that we understand so very, very well that we don't even think about it.

-The proposed piece of software doesn't need to be so complicated.
-It could be much simpler and still do its job.
+...

+**Because people don't have the resources to work on _this_ forever.** And this is understandable.

+But if the goal is to minimize resources, then let's just make the project simpler.

+Whatever it is we are building, it could be built faster if we cut corners.
+Let's make it less pretty, less user-friendly, less error-safe.

+**If we boil the project down to its minimum, then it will be done faster, thus cheaper.**

-Simpler software will take fewer resources to produce. **But people don't want the simple software, they want the most that they can get for their budget.**
+But here is the catch: **people don’t want the simple software, they want the most that they can get for their budget.**

-The true question isn't: *How long will this take?*, but *What can you build for this much money?*.
+The true question isn't: *How long will this take?*, but ***What can you build for this much money?*.**

-#### What can you build for this much money?
+## Iteration to the rescue

 2 types of people ask this question: **managers and customers**.

+These 2 groups aren't the same.
+We communicate differently with them.
+Even though a certain air of professionalism is expected, we are still rather more honest with our managers than with our customers.

-These 2 groups are pretty different, we communicate with them differently. **The core of answer for both of them is something along the lines of: *"Let's build it iteratively"*.**
+But no matter how you will say it, the core of the answer to both of them is something along the lines of: **"Let's build it iteratively"**.

-Let's first organize the requirements by priority: what is core functionality and what is optional.
+Let's first organize the requirements by priority: **what is core functionality and what is optional.** And I know everything seems "core" at the beginning, but usually lots of things are more "nice to have" and less "must have".

 Let's then first build the foundations and the core functionality.